-How many inmates are incarcerated in the DOC?
+How many inmates are incarcerated by the Massachusetts Department of Correction (DOC)?

-On July 1, 2012 there were 10,686 criminally sentenced inmates in the jurisdiction of the DOC.
-There were 640 offenders incarcerated as a civil commitment and 671 pre-trial detainees in the DOC.
+On January 1, 2015 there were 9,670 criminally sentenced inmates in the jurisdiction of the DOC.
+There were 537 offenders incarcerated as a civil commitment and 606 pre-trial detainees in the DOC.
 The total jurisdiction population was 10,813.

 How many Massachusetts inmates are incarcerated in other jurisdictions' facilities?

 On January 1, 2015 there were 87 DOC inmates housed in other state or federal correctional facilities; 279 DOC inmates were housed in county correctional facilities.

 The total custody overcrowding rate for DOC facilities as of December 29, 2014 was 130%.
 The overcrowding rate for medium security facilities was 139%.
 Overcrowding rate is based on a snapshot at the end of 2014.

 How many people are released from the DOC in a year?

 During the year 2014, there were 3,299 criminally sentenced inmates released from both DOC facilities, as well as facilities in other jurisdictions.
 Of these releases, 2,535 (77%) were released to the street: 693 via parole, 1,770 through expiration of sentence and 72 court release/drug lab.
 Of the 3,299 inmates released, 887 were female and 2,412 were male.

 What is the average time served?